umsi-arwhyte/SI506-2021Winter/lab_exercise_09/README.md

 In this problem you will:
 1. Create a method to update the class instance

-Implement the `charge()` method of the `ElectricCar` class by replacing the `pass` statement with the appropriate code block.
+Implement the `charge()` method of the `ElectricVehicle` class by replacing the `pass` statement with the appropriate code block.
 Read the method Docstring for additional implementation details.
 ## 6.0 Problem 06 (3 Points)

 In this problem you will: